snscaimito/snscaimito.github.com/airtravel/index.markdown

 That seems plenty enough.

+A subset are those [airports that have Instrument Procedures](https://mapsengine.google.com/map/edit?mid=z7fp82oPj2QU.kt0UifmGgaXI) and allow a safe landing in less than perfect weather.

 What follows is an unordered list of articles with thoughts and discoveries as I research this topic.

 ### Operational considerations